Jack Dragna

 Died - Hollywood, CA, February 23, 1956

-Although sources suggest the West Coast was too insignificant to be included in the formation of the New York Commission or to even attend its meetings, federal files and the account of high-ranking la cosa nostra member, Nicola Gentile, refute such claims.
+Although sources suggest the West Coast was too insignificant to be included in the formation of the New York Commission or to even attend its meetings, federal files and the accounts of high-ranking la cosa nostra member, Nicola Gentile, refute such claims.
 In his memoir, Vita Di Capomafia (1963), Gentile divulged “The first to go to the restaurant, which had been chosen by [Salvatore] Maranzano, were the representatives of California and the far West, ten in all” (translated from Italian).
 Not only did they travel the greatest distance, they were the first to arrive.

 During the violent Castellemmarese War of the early 1930’s, it appears L.A. boss Joe Ardizzone sided with Salvatore Maranzano against Giuseppe “the Boss” Masseria.
 Dragna, having grown up in East Harlem, had allies on both sides of this internal mafia struggle, and may have stayed neutral.
 With dissension brewing in SoCal, Joe Ardizzone was forced to step down and conceded leadership of his mafia family to Jack Dragna in exchange for his life.
 This promise was not kept.
-Ardizzone disappeared a short while later.
+Ardizzone disappeared for good a short while later.

 Informants reveal Jack Dragna attended higher echelon meetings back East during the thirties and on, and official travel documents show that he entertained distinguished guests from all over the country by as early as the summer of 1932.
 An airline manifest for a flight from Agua Caliente, Mexico to San Diego, California lists the following passengers: Jack Dragna and his local associates Jimmy Costa and Jack Russell (an alias for Johnny Roselli); Cleveland Boss Frank Milano; New York Boss Vincent Mangano; Salvatore Maranzano’s former under boss, Angelo Caruso, who attended to represent new boss Joe Bonanno; a New York based associate of Meyer Lansky and Ben Siegel, named Phil Kovelick; and at least one other potential big player traveling under an assumed name—L. W. Smith of Chicago.